 You may apply to the University of Tennessee College of Law through either the binding early decision application, regular decision application, or the transfer application.
 However, before you get started, read detailed information about the application process.

 We recommend completing your application as early as possible.
 File review begins as files are received.
-The $35 application fee will be waived for applications completed by March 1, and your submission will receive priority consideration.
-Qualified applicants will have completed the LSAT before February, or be planning to complete the LSAT in June.
+We are currently waiving our $35 application fee for the 2019 admission cycle.

 It is the applicant’s responsibility to make sure all materials are received in the Admissions Office.